ch4n3l/ch4n3l.github.io/_posts/2017/2020-03-20-altdentifier.md

 Imagine if the user who joins the server (mind you not having to verify their account), is automatically granted admin privileges?
 That would be wicked, so let's see if we are able to achieve that.

-First, I created an `Administrator` role on my tester.
-Next, I went into `Altdentifer` settings and checked if I am able to assign the `Administrator` role to users and spoiler alert: I was:
+First, I created an Administrator role on my tester.
+Next, I went into Altdentifer settings and checked if I am able to assign the Administrator role to users and spoiler alert, I was:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/adminrole.png)

 Awesome that's a great first hint.
-So in order for our external Javascript to send a request, we would need to know how a legitimate request looks like and the info it contains such as the type of request, the specific endpoint, and of course the parameters.
+So in order for our external Javascript to send a request, we would need to know how a legitimate request looks like; the info it contains such as the type of request, the specific endpoint, and of course the parameters.

-In order to retrieve this information, I performed a legitimate request as the `Server Owner` and just viewed the HTTP request:
+In order to retrieve this information, I performed a legitimate request as the Server Owner and just viewed the HTTP request:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/request.png)